-Looking to learn how to get into FP&A?
-A FP&A career path is both challenging and rewarding.
-If you’re looking to conduct forecasting, create financial modeling, and help assist senior management in business planning and decision making, the FP&A role is a great position for you.
+An FP&A career path is both challenging and rewarding.
+If you are looking to conduct forecasting, create financial modeling, and assist senior management in business planning and decision-making, the FP&A role is a great position for you.

-1. Receive an Undergraduate Degree in General Management or Accounting.
+- Receive an Undergraduate Degree in General Management or Accounting.

-5. Promotion to FP&A Manager.
+- Promotion to FP&A Manager.

-6. Promotion to FP&A Director.
+- Promotion to FP&A Director.

 Roles in FP&A

-The following is a typical progression from a junior role to a more senior level of experience with their respective FP&A salary range:
+The following is a typical progression from an entry-level role to a more senior position, with their respective FP&A salary ranges.

 $50,000 to $70,000, plus bonuses.

 FP&A senior analyst

 $65,000 to $85,000, plus bonuses.

-Experience Required: Must be a holder of an MBA to be hired as a senior analyst.
+Experience required: Must be a holder of an MBA to be hired as a senior analyst.
 Individuals with a consulting or banking background are preferred for this position, just as they are for the more junior role of an FP&A analyst.

 $85,000 to $115,000, plus bonuses.

 Director / Vice-President of FP&A

-Role description: Any directorial FP&A role is responsible for ensuring finance strategy delivers business growth and robust financial analysis to enable effective decision making.
+Role description: Any directorial FP&A role is responsible for ensuring finance strategy delivers business growth and robust financial analysis to enable effective decision-making.

 $100,000 to $250,000, with additional stock options and bonuses.

 Potential career progression after being a Director or Vice-President of FP&A

 Directors can advance internally in major corporations by taking on responsibility for larger profit and loss accounts.